DeepasreeKannakykd/__mission_implausible__/README.md

 npm install # or yarn install

 # Run
+# Start the development server
+npm run dev
+# or
+yarn dev

 npm run dev # or yarn dev

 open https://v0-terrible-fashion-advice.vercel.app/ to see the result